5 minutes reading time

 A golden number padlock placed on a white keyboard with two gold credit cards on the right, slightly out of shot.

-Why is it smart to have a secure password?
+Why it’s smart to have a strong password

-Speaking of passwords, why should I even be concerned about creating a secure password, you may ask?
-Well, it really is you who benefits from it.
+Strong vs. weak passwords, let’s get into it.
+Well, it really is you who benefits from strengthening your passwords.
 As your first line of defense against hackers, it's a wall that you don’t want them to breach.
-You wouldn’t hand the keys of your house to a burglar, so why do it with cybercriminals with easy-to-use passwords?
+You wouldn’t hand the keys to your house to a burglar, so why do it with cybercriminals with easy-to-guess passwords?
 According to the Data Breach Investigations Report, 63% of data breaches used compromised credentials.
-To avoid your credentials being compromised, you want your password to be ironclad.
+To avoid your credentials being compromised, you want your password to be irontight.
 With little effort, you can be proactive and simply create stronger, unique passwords for all of your accounts.

 Even people who often change their password and think they are practicing good cyber hygiene are, in fact, not.
 Contrary to some cybersecurity experts and popular belief, the National Institute of Standards and Technology recommends that we should not change our passwords regularly.
 If you want some tips on how to create a strong password, we have got you covered!